-Empowers families to make the choices that respect the rights, needs, and aspirations of their children.
+This organization honors the diversity of homeschoolers, supports and promotes the entire spectrum of homeschooling, empowers families to make the choices that respect the rights, needs, and aspirations of their children, and more.

 This site hosts a message board to support families who homeschool by county in Michigan.
 It also includes many groups, such as SAGE - which specifically offers support for gifted education in the home.

 PA Homeschoolers is a network linking homeschoolers that organizes political action, provides for communication among homeschoolers, and organizes state-wide activities including a homeschool excellence day in the Harrisburg Capitol Rotunda.
 This is a great site for homeschoolers and even parents of children in public or private schools.
 This organization has also published several books and guides, which it sells in their internet bookstore.
 The site also sells workbooks, educational games, math textbooks, videos, and other educational materials to the homeschooling community nationwide.
 The PA Homeschoolers organization offers AP Internet courses and reviews of the textbooks that it sells.

 The Texas Home School Coalition serves and protects Texas home school families by helping its members if they have problems with government officials related to their right to teach their children at home - including written or verbal intervention and, when necessary, legal assistance.
 It communicates with school districts in the state to correct erroneous information and help officials come to a clear understanding of the law as it pertains to home education.